EgorDulesov/The-GitHub-History-of-the-Scala-Language/README.md

 ## *English version*

 ## Description
 In this project I realize cleaninig up, preprocessing, and visualization of the real-world project repository of Scales that spans data from a version control system (Git) as well as a project hosting site (GitHub).
-This work is the application of fundamental methods and tools of data analysis in order to find the programmers who have made the greatest contribution to the creation of projects.
+This work is the application of fundamental methods and tools of data analysis and visualization in order to find the programmers who have made the greatest contribution to the creation of projects.

 ## Technologies and methods used
 - The project was executed in *Python*